ianajay/tr_cohort_job_matching/README.md

 SET INDIVIDUAL CHARACTERISTICS2 as 'looking for frontend' 'cloud experience' 'office based' Let individual characteristics 2 be named 'Ind_2

-SET customer selection to 5 //customer can only choose 5 characteristics
+SET customer selection to 5 //customer can only choose 5 individual characteristics

 CONDITION

 IF customer selects <5 characteristics
 PRINT 'Five options need to be chosen'
+ENDIF